marcelopalacioabreu/b00m-h3adsh0t/README.md

 ---

 ## Aimbot General &#x1F537;

-* Aimbot aka "auto-aim" or "trigger-bot"
 * Computer game bot used in first-person shooting (FPS) games that takes data from game and uses data to **shoot at the heads of energy targets
 * In FPS games the player need to constantly **move, think, strategize, and shoot enemies all at once** - with b00m-h3adsh0t!, this problem is solved automatically
-* Ex: *“Turn off the aimbot you noob hacker!"*
+* Ex: *“Turn off the aimbot you noob K/D ratio hacker!"*

 ---

 ## Aimbot Neural Network &#x1F537;
+* Colored models
+* Engine-Aim:
+  * Hook into the half-life game engine - uses the ACTUAL game data to auto-aim
+  * Very dynamic and customizable
+  * Positive virus
+  * Does not alter gaming files
+  * Modifies memory of RAM half-life runs on
+  * Gathers information from current game and pixel location
 * Trained by neural network (NN)
-* **Customizable** predictions and speed settings
+* **Customizable predictions and speed settings**
-* Select which FPS game you will use
+* Select which FPS game you will use (examples below)
-  * Soldier Front
   * Fortnite
   * CombatArms
   * League of Legends